agarrharr/awesome-cli-apps/readme.md

 ## Files and Directories

 ### File managers

-- [ranger](https://github.com/ranger/ranger) - a console file manager with VI key bindings.
+- [ranger](https://github.com/ranger/ranger) - A console file manager with VI key bindings.
-- [midnight-commander](https://github.com/MidnightCommander/mc) - a feature rich visual file manager
+- [midnight-commander](https://github.com/MidnightCommander/mc) - A feature rich visual file manager.
 - [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files, imagine cleaning up your downloads in an instant.
 - [Vifm](https://vifm.info/) - Vifm is an ncurses based file manager with vi like keybindings/modes/options/commands/configuration, which also borrows some useful ideas from mutt.
+- [nnn](https://github.com/jarun/nnn) -The missing terminal file browser for X.

 ### Deleting, Copying, and Renaming